 The remaining suppressed demand of £1.5million relates to DASS.
-Future monitors will detail actions being put into place to deliver this.

 - 5.7 The 2013-14 budget includes a savings profiling account of £2 million and a Change Management Implementation Fund of £4 million.
 The majority of savings included within the budget were calculated on a full year basis.
 However it was known that a number of savings would only achieve a part year impact in 2013/14.
 This is particularly the case where staffing reductions were required.
 The delivery of savings is under constant review and Directorates are examining ways of funding any slippage before a call on central funding is requested.
 The latest forecast staffing savings slippage is estimated at £1.8 million and, should this not be financed internally by Directorates, will be earmarked against the Savings Profiling account (page 7 of the Budget Book and Forecasts 2013/16).
 This figure will be updated as the year progresses. - 5.8 Due to the financial management processes outlined above, the budget position as reported in this and previous monitors is stable.
-It is however recommended that the spending freeze be continued until further notice to aid financial management. - Cabinet is asked to agree the transfer of up to £1 million from the Efficiency Investment Fund to Regeneration and Environment to fund the implementation of the revised Street Cleansing contract as per the agreed 2013/14 budget savings option.
-The Street Cleansing saving of £1m (per full year) was agreed on the basis that investment would be provided to fund any change required to implement the contract change.
+It is however recommended that the spending freeze be continued until further notice to aid financial management. - 5.9 Cabinet 19th September agreed the transfer of up to £1 million from the Efficiency Investment Fund to Regeneration and Environment to fund the implementation of the revised Street Cleansing contract as per the agreed 2013/14 budget savings option.
 A sum of £1 million was estimated to cover costs such as redundancies, part funding of the saving prior to contractual change date and any other transition costs.
 Funding was identified from the Efficiency Investment Fund which will be repaid over a four year period commencing 2014/15 as per the Budget Book and Forecasts 2013/16 (page 58).
-Final costs are still to be finalised but are estimated to be slightly below the original £1 million estimate.
-The £1million one off investment will generate a £1million saving each year and the figure net of Efficiency Fund repayment is already included within our future indicative budgets.
+The £1 million one off investment will generate a £1 million saving each year and the figure net of Efficiency Fund repayment is already included within our future indicative budgets.